 to the score you receive.
 More helpful and substantive edits are scored higher.

-On private, invite-only drafts, you'll set a minimum price-per-word.
+On private drafts, you will set your own minimum price-per-word.

 Can I disagree with other editors?